Crashsolver/examtools-docs/content/docs/cve/Zoom.md

 ### Establish a non-Zoom means of communicating among VEs

 We strongly recommend against using Zoom Chat for VEs to chat amongst themselves.
-Find another (free) chat tool such as Slack, Discord, Google Chat, etc. It's just to much of a risk that the VEs will chat with the candidate by mistake.
+Find another (free) chat tool such as Slack, Discord, Google Chat, etc. It's just too much of a risk that the VEs will chat with the candidate by mistake.

 ## Zoom Account Settings